-- Mount in a location free from excessive vibration, and where the temperature and humidity specification will not be exceeded. - Mount away from harmful vapours and/or dripping fluids and ensure that it is suitably protected from direct sunlight, rain, snow and hail. - Where possible, mount the analyzer at eye level to allow an unrestricted view of the front panel displays and controls.
+- Mount in a location free from excessive vibration. - Mount away from harmful vapours and/or dripping fluids. - Where possible, mount the transmitter at eye level to allow an unrestricted view of the front panel displays and controls.

 B - Within Temperature Limits